Frequently asked questions about health insurance rates

 - The request is revised

-- And once we've made our decision
+- We've made our decision

 How we review rates